 Wind is the first thing we think of when a bad storm is brewing.
-Hurricanes and tornadoes are common in some states of the US, so many homeowners are familiar with the damage caused by 100 mph winds.
+Hurricanes and tornadoes are common in some states of the US, so many homeowners are familiar with the damage caused by 100 mph winds and the repairs that come afterwards including roof repair.
 Hurricane Harvey and Hurricane Irma caused devastation across the US Gulf Coast and the Caribbean.
 In fact, it has been the worst year for hurricanes since 1893!

 Bad storms and heavy rainfall usually go hand in hand.
-When a hurricane hits a coastal region, powerful winds cause a storm surge, which often floods homes near the ocean.
+When a hurricane hits a coastal region, powerful winds cause a storm surge, which often floods homes near the ocean causing homeowners to need an In Home Water Purification System to make sure that they are always getting clean water.
 Heavy rainfall can cause river levels to rise too.
 Then there is the issue of significant rainfall runoff, which can turn a dry culvert into a torrent of water.

 It is wise to disconnect all appliances during an electrical storm.
 If it’s been very dry of late, watch out for fires caused by lightning strikes and take appropriate action if you spot any fires nearby.